cwarden45/Coding-fRNA-Comment/Kertesz_et_al_2010_Comp/README.md

 Perhaps this means I should try looking at the intronic / intergenic portions of partially overlapping exonic EvoFold fold (like for HAC1).
 However, I am not currently certain what to think of these density plots (except that they look similar with or without filtering for EvoFold overlap).

-The percent EvoFold exonic overlap looks extremely high (and I don't currently a bug in my code) - so, something seems off (given the rest of the HAC1 coverage), but perhaps that might be good?
+The percent EvoFold exonic overlap looks extremely high (and I don't currently see a bug in my code) - so, something seems off (given the rest of the HAC1 coverage), but perhaps that might be good?